This article has links to products and services we love, which we may make commission from.

 Especially if you are applying for programmes in popular destinations like Costa Rica.

-Apply for more than one exchange for your desired destinations, but remember, personalise!
+Apply for multiple exchanges for your desired destinations, but remember, personalise!

-Depending on the cost of living of where you are travelling, there may be the chance that it is cheaper to book a hostel room when you measure how much time you work about how much a stay would cost.
+Depending on the cost of living where you are travelling, it may be cheaper to book a hostel room when you measure the time you work and the cost of a stay.

 Something to consider.